 In few words, you can develop a professional-grade 2D game with what ships in the SDK.

-Many asynchronous operations are unsupported, and 3D projection support is missing.
+Many asynchronous operations are unsupported.

 Serial port and memory card support are still quite primitive and not tested extensively.